Have you just started writing your first power chord guitar riffs?

 This is how a palm muting is notated on guitar tabs/standard music notation.

-To play the example above, apply palm muting technique only to the quaver notes, the ones that have PM written under them or fall under its bracket.
+To play the power chord guitar riff above, apply palm muting technique only to the quaver notes, the ones that have PM written under them or fall under its bracket.

 In this lesson on palm muting patterns I explore different ways you can milk this technique to make your guitar riffs more interesting.